Structuring Term Loan B Transactions: Combining High Yield Financing With Conventional Bank Loans

 The Loan Syndications and Trading Association

-Ms. Marsh Marsh heads the LSTA’s Primary Market Committee and Trade Practices and Forms Committee and leads the legal projects for the development and standardization of the LSTA’s documentation.
-She is responsible for responding to and addressing secondary loan market trading disruptions and ensuring that the LSTA’s primary market and trading documentation reflects current market practices.
-Prior to joining the LSTA, she practiced as a corporate finance attorney at Milbank, New York, and as a lawyer in the corporate/M&A department of Simmons & Simmons, London.
+Ms. Marsh is Deputy General Counsel for the LSTA.
+She heads the LSTA’s Primary Market Committee and Trade Practices and Forms Committee and leads the legal projects for the development and standardization of the LSTA’s documentation.
+Ms. Marsh is responsible for responding to and addressing secondary loan market trading disruptions and ensuring that the LSTA's primary market and trading documentation reflects current market practices.
+She regularly speaks on the loan market at American Bar Association events, and is a Regent of the American College of Commercial Finance Lawyers and a Fellow of the American Bar Foundation.Close